 We received this award from the Women in Law Empowerment Forum for the sixth consecutive year, one of only 12 firms nationally to have consistently achieved this recognition since the program's inception in 2011.

-We earned the top spot on The American Lawyer’s list of Big law firms for U.S. pro bono commitment.
+Hughes Hubbard maintained one of the top spots in The American Lawyer’s annual pro bono special report, ranking second among Big Law firms for U.S. pro bono commitment in 2016.
 The firm was also named a “Law 360 Pro Bono Firm of the Year.”

 Hughes Hubbard won ten Airfinance Journal “Deals of the Year” over the last four years including this year’s North American Deal of the Year and the “Regional Jet/turboprop Deal of the Year.”